Conscription in the United States: Legality

 In 1918, the Supreme Court ruled that the World War I draft did not violate the United States Constitution in the Selective Draft Law Cases.
-The Court summarized the history of conscription in England and in colonial America, a history that it read as establishing that the Framers envisioned compulsory military service as a governmental power.
+The Court summarized the history of conscription in England and in colonial United States, a history that it read as establishing that the Framers envisioned compulsory military service as a governmental power.
 It held that the Constitution's grant to Congress of the powers to declare war and to raise and support armies included the power to mandate conscription.
 It rejected arguments based on states' rights, the 13th Amendment, and other provisions of the Constitution.

 Later, during the Vietnam War, a lower appellate court also concluded that the draft was constitutional.
 United States v.
 Holmes, 387 F.2d 781 (7th Cir.), cert. denied, 391 U.S. 936 (1968).
 Justice William O. Douglas, in voting to hear the appeal in Holmes, agreed that the government had the authority to employ conscription in wartime, but argued that the constitutionality of a draft in the absence of a declaration of war was an open question, which the Supreme Court should address.

 During the World War I era, the Supreme Court allowed the government great latitude in suppressing criticism of the draft.
 Examples include Schenck v.
 United States, 249 U.S. 47 (1919) and Gilbert v.
 Minnesota, 254 U.S. 325 (1920).
 In subsequent decades, however, the Court has taken a much broader view of the extent to which advocacy speech is protected by the First Amendment.
 Thus, in 1971 the Court held it unconstitutional for a state to punish a man who entered a county courthouse wearing a jacket with the words "Fuck the Draft" visible on it.
 Cohen v.
 California, 403 U.S. 15 (1971).
 Nevertheless, protesting the draft by the specific means of burning a draft registration card can be constitutionally prohibited, because of the government's interest in prohibiting the "nonspeech" element involved in destroying the card.
 United States v.
 O'Brien, 391 U.S. 367 (1968).